 If you notice bad smells, uncomfortable areas or strange noises, contact an HVAC professional to avoid more significant problems.
 Use a garden hose to rinse grass clippings, dirt, dust, pollen, and leaves away from your outdoor unit before they can reduce your system’s efficiency or impact your health.
 Trim any vegetation around your unit, and remove plants or trees in your yard that can worsen allergies.
 Clean your air registers and exhaust fans often, and dust your home regularly to keep contaminants from building up.

-Wood Air Conditioning, Inc. has decades of heating and cooling experience, and we use state-of-the-art equipment and technology.
+Wood Air Conditioning & Plumbing, Inc. has decades of heating and cooling experience, and we use state-of-the-art equipment and technology.
 We can help improve your home’s indoor air quality and reduce your allergy symptoms by installing, maintaining, and repairing a variety of HVAC equipment and accessories.
 For friendly, honest service from our professionally trained service technicians, call us anytime at 903-285-6550.

 Image provided by Shutterstock